DavideC84/fakeftp/README.md

 ************

 This short script, opens a socket on port 21, pretending to be an ftp server.
-The attacker can telnet a service.
+The attacker can telnet the service.

 A fake prompt is shown to the attacker, user and password are asked.